cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 3.md

 Next, let's add a new knowledge store table projection for the diseases found.

 First we need to edit the *Shaper* skill to create the diseases input for projections.
-Add a new entry to the *inputs* list as shown below.
+You will notice the Shaper skill has several different inputs.
+Find the input named *sentences*.
+Here, you will add a new entry to the inputs list of *sentences* as shown below.

 ```
  {